pagliares/refactoring-hands-on/README.md

 After finish implementing the requirement (code on ## 07 - refactoring-hands-on), the owner of the rental store notify us that they are planning to request an implementation of a new requirement (the inclusion of Musical Movies with its own price and rules for frequent renter points).
 This motivate us to keep refactoring the code (versions 08, 09.01, 09.02, 09.03, and 09.04 in this repository) to improve its design in order to ease accomodate this new requirements in a near future (This is implementation is left as exercise for the students during the hands-on).

-The tenth version is a version with identifiers in english instead of portuguese (Rename refactorings).
+The tenth example is a version with identifiers in english instead of portuguese (Rename refactorings).
+The refactorings presented on versions starting at example 11 are not on Martin Fowler's book (I implemented them in order to reflect the evolution of the Java language).
+For example, the collection class Vector used in the book became obsolet several years ago.
+Version 12 replaces Vector to ArrayList with generics.

 In what follows, I present more details about the 13 maven projects found in the Source_Code folder of this repository.